Admission Policy

 Inevitably, waiting lists will occur from time to time.
 We will manage admissions and transfers in the following priority order:

-1. Transfer of members between Sections within a Group (e.g. Cubs to Scouts in the same Group)
+1. Transfer of members between Sections within the Group (e.g. Cubs to Scouts in the same Group)

 Further prioritisation is shown below.